yeahglo/SQL/README.md

  <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->

 <h2>Description</h2>
-These projects consist of using SQL to create, query, and explore different databases.
+These projects consist of using SQL to organize, query, and explore different databases.
 <br />